-Many homeowners have to deal with subfreezing temperatures every winter, but many others are fortunate to live in warmer (or somewhat warm) climates.
+Many homeowners have to deal with subfreezing temperatures every winter, but many others are fortunate to live in warmer climates.
 If you fall in the latter, a heat pump is the ideal HVAC system for you.

 Heat pump installation is no easy task, but some homeowners are up for the challenge.
-Below, I will show you all the steps and tools needed to install a heat pump without a professional.
+Below, I will show you all the steps and tools needed to install a heat pump.

 Note: Only experienced DIYers should attempt this project.
 If you need help installing your new heat pump, please contact an HVAC pro near you.

 DIY Heat Pump Installation